ddman1101/ddman1101.github.io/_posts/2023-05-24-TransTextToVec.md

 In modern, there are lots of differents models to deal with the serveral problems (Before the ChatGPT).
 For example :

+* Summary Task
+* Recommendation System (Content-based)
+* Classfication task
+* Translation Task
+* Generative AI

+Most of the above tasks is built by deep learning model.
+Once we need an input for the model or computation, we should let the text data transferred into vector.